Henning's Cheese Logo and Factory

 Cheese got moldy, should I throw it away?

 Mold may develop on the surface of cheese.
-Although most molds are harmless, to be safe, cut away 3/4 to 1/2 inch of the cheese on all sides of the visible mold.
+Although most molds are harmless, to be safe, trim until the mold is removed.
 If the mold goes deeper - continue to trim around the mold spot until you've removed all the areas of mold.
 Use the remaining cheese as quickly as possible.
 To avoid cheese from getting moldy, try to use it within a couple of weeks after you have opened the product.
+You may even choose to shred the cheese once the mold is removed and put it into a zip lock bag and store in the freezer until needed for another recipe.

 What is the best way to melt cheese?